thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
+The present working directory is `~/lecture1`.
 Here we can see that without arguments `ls` will print the contents of the present working directory.
+This is not an error and is actually the most common use of the command.

 Third command: `cat`
 We will run the `cat` command three times.
 One with a directory as an argument, one with a filename as an argument, and one with no arguments.